wp-plugins/halosocial/readme.txt

 Download HaloSocial.
-In the admin area of your WordPress site go to Plugins then Add New Press the “Upload Plugin” button
+In the admin area of your WordPress site go to Plugins then Add New Press the ‚ÄúUpload Plugin‚Äù button
-Chose the downloaded package and click on the “Install Now” Activate plugin and follow the installation wizard.
+Chose the downloaded package and click on the ‚ÄúInstall Now‚Äù Activate plugin and follow the installation wizard.

 = Once Configured =

-* HaloSocial comes with a robust theme-compatibility API that does its best to make every HaloSocial page look and feel right with just-about any WordPress theme.
+HaloSocial comes with a robust theme-compatibility API that does its best to make every HaloSocial page look and feel right with just-about any WordPress theme.
 You may need to adjust some styling on your own to make everything look pristine.
-* HaloSocial is tested with themes that are readily available for download from WordPress.org, and hundreds more are available from third-party theme authors.
+HaloSocial is tested with themes that are readily available for download from WordPress.org, and hundreds more are available from third-party theme authors.

 == Frequently Asked Questions ==